matheusvervloet/crypto_nic/README.md

 # crypto_nic
-Modded crypto_nic project that encrypts only a predetermined ip address.
+Modded crypto_nic netfpga project that encrypts only a predetermined ip address.